-- (e) Supervisors shall ensure that all body-worn camera video files are appropriately preserved in accordance with this policy. - (3) Body-Worn Camera Liaison Supervisor - (a) Each troop, unit or duty station with personnel assigned or issued BWCs shall appoint a Body-Worn Camera Liaison Supervisor.
+(d) Supervisors shall ensure that all body-worn camera video files are appropriately preserved in accordance with this policy.

+(3) Body-Worn Camera Liaison Supervisor

+- (a) Each troop, unit or duty station with personnel assigned or issued BWCs shall appoint a Body-Worn Camera Liaison Supervisor.
 The Body-Worn Camera Liaison Supervisor shall have oversight and responsibilities including, but not limited to, the following: - 1.
-Operation and use of the system; - 2.
-System evaluation; - 3.
-Training; - 4.
-Policy and procedure review and evaluation; and - 5.
-Coordination with DESPP information technology personnel regarding system related issues. - (b) The Body-Worn Camera Liaison Supervisor shall ensure that all body-worn camera digital multimedia video files of evidentiary value are secured and retained in accordance with this policy. - (c) The Body-Worn Camera Liaison Supervisor shall ensure that requests for disclosure of BWC digital multimedia video files are immediately forwarded to Legal Affairs for processing, and shall serve as liaison to Legal Affairs in fulfillment of such requests. - (d) The Body-Worn Camera Liaison Supervisor shall ensure that functionality tests of spare BWC units assigned to his/her troop, unit or duty station are conducted monthly to ensure operational readiness. - 1.
-BWC equipment that is found to not be operational shall be documented, and repair or replacement arranged through department established procedures, including notification to the Network Control Center (NCC). - (4) Local Body-Worn Camera Coordinator - (a) The Local Body-Worn Camera Coordinator shall be responsible for assisting with the implementation of body-worn cameras within his/her town, including to provide assistance and guidance to personnel assigned a BWC.
+Operation and use of the system; and - Coordination with DESPP information technology personnel regarding system related issues. - (b) The Body-Worn Camera Liaison Supervisor shall ensure that all body-worn camera digital multimedia video files of evidentiary value are secured and retained in accordance with this policy. - (c) The Body-Worn Camera Liaison Supervisor shall ensure that requests for disclosure of BWC digital multimedia video files are immediately forwarded to Legal Affairs for processing, and shall serve as liaison to Legal Affairs in fulfillment of such requests. - (d) The Body-Worn Camera Liaison Supervisor shall ensure that functionality tests of spare BWC units assigned to his/her troop, unit or duty station are conducted monthly to ensure operational readiness. - 1.
+BWC equipment that is found to not be operational shall be documented, and repair or replacement arranged through department established procedures, including notification to the Network Control Center (NCC).

+(4) Local Body-Worn Camera Coordinator

+(a) The Local Body-Worn Camera Coordinator shall be the primary point of contact for coordinating access to body-worn camera digital files within a Resident Trooper town.
 The Local Body-Worn Camera Coordinator shall liaison with the appropriate Body-Worn Camera Liaison Supervisor and the DESPP System Administrator as required.